sergiogranadamoreno/imaginarystagings/README.md

 # imaginarystagings
-This is my personal portfolio.
-Made in 2016 using Codepen, Cloud9 and Github. sergiogranadamoreno@gmail.com
+Old portfolio from 2016.
+Made using Codepen, Cloud9 and Github. sergiogranadamoreno@gmail.com